-- (61) As we stated in our letter on effective dates and transition methods issued to the IASB on 10 February 2011, we are of the opinion that the mandatory effective date for the implementation of all phases of IFRS 9 and the other major projects currently under consideration of the IASB (Revenue from Contract with Customers, Leases including accounting by the lessor, Insurance Contracts, Financial Instruments (IFRS 9), and Fair Value Measurement) should be at least 36 months from their issuance.
-Assuming that the last standard will be issued in June 2011, we agree with EFRAG that the earliest mandatory adoption date should be 1 January 2015. - (62) As we also stated in our letter on effective dates and transition methods, we think that an early application of IFRS 9 should be permitted, however it would be important to mandate a collective early adoption for IFRS 9, Revenue from Contract with Customers, Leases, Insurance Contracts and Fair Value Measurement.
+- (60) As we stated in our letter on effective dates and transition methods issued to the IASB on 10 February 2011, we are of the opinion that the mandatory effective date for the implementation of all phases of IFRS 9 and the other major projects currently under consideration of the IASB (Revenue from Contracts with Customers, Leases including accounting by the lessor, Insurance Contracts, Financial Instruments (IFRS 9), and Fair Value Measurement) should be at least 36 months from their issuance.
+Assuming that the last standard will be issued in June 2011, we are of the opinion that the earliest mandatory adoption date should be 1 January 2015. - (61) As we also stated in our letter on effective dates and transition methods, we think that an early application of IFRS 9 should be permitted, however it would be important to mandate a collective early adoption for IFRS 9, Revenue from Contracts with Customers, Leases, Insurance Contracts and Fair Value Measurement.